thinkitdata/nagiosstuff/README.md

 # nagiosstuff
 Nagios enhancements.
 While Nagios is awesome there are always times I wish it would do a little more.
 This repo will be a collection of bits to help Nagios do more.
 Hopefully they'll be usefull to you too.
+This will be better organized, neatened up and made more intuitive as additional features are added.  ;-)

 # Placing a host and service summary dashboard on the main page
 Quick steps: